 - CPI in Different Territories or Regions of Large Countries

 When done right, advertisers can acquire a wealth of new mobile app users with Facebook and Instagram advertising.
-Our self-service ad management platform, AdRules™ is designed to optimize social performance for mobile app advertising and lead generation.
+In addition, our self-service ad management platform, AdRules™ is designed to optimize social performance for mobile app advertising and lead generation.